 People seem to think mathematics is something special—a kind of magic language that, when tinkered with properly, makes it possible for mortals to stumble upon answers to all kinds of mysteries about the Universe hitherto known only to God.

-I see it somewhat differently.
+I see it differently.
 Mathematics isn’t a language per se.
-Although mathematics can be (and is) explained by language, math itself is a collection of rules and symbols which makes it possible to avoid the encumbrances, flourishes and ambiguities of language.
+Although mathematics can be (and is) explained by language, math itself is a collection of rules and symbols that makes it possible to avoid the encumbrances, flourishes, and ambiguities of language.
 It accomplishes this feat by defining things and their relationships in strictly limited—but important—ways.

 Math involves symbols and rules that aren’t explained inside the equations.
 It is the lack of words that gives math its mysterious and magical reputation.
-But once everything is defined and understood, properly applying the contrived but logical rules of mathematics enables us to manipulate equations to uncover previously hidden and non-intuitive relationships among the things we have defined.
+But once everything is defined and understood, applying the contrived but logical rules of mathematics enables folks to manipulate equations to uncover previously hidden and non-intuitive relationships among the things they have defined.

 Spoken language contains noise and nuances that interfere with the manipulation of carefully defined relationships between narrowly defined variables.
 Yes, the no-nonsense logic and bare bones precision of mathematics, as well as the reduction of things to a few carefully chosen attributes, enables mathematicians to apply rules to discover consequences that might otherwise remain undiscovered.